Police foil kidnapping of woman in Turin

 14 Agosto 2019

-Turin, August 14 - Police in Turin on Wednesday foiled the kidnapping of a woman after being alerted by members of the public in the city's Piazza San Carlo square that someone had been taken captive, sources said.
-After a long car chase, the police managed to stop a van in which they found a woman tied up with cable ties and three men, all Germans.
+Turin, August 14 - Police in Turin on Wednesday foiled the apparent kidnapping of a woman after being alerted by members of the public in the city's Piazza San Carlo square that someone had been taken captive, sources said.
+After a long car chase, the police managed to stop a van in which they found a woman tied up with cable ties and three men, thought to be foreign nationals.
 The men have been detained, the sources said.
-The men, two of them from a private investigation agency, were trying to recover a debt incurred in Germany, sources said.

 LE RUBRICHE